Hzj-jie/autocompile/README.md

 a tool set to help generate makefile and build a tree structure

+autocompile tool set is targeting to manage a small or middle size project, free developpers from writting and updating makefiles, and build project tree from top level. autocompile tool set does not replace make or compiler, instead it generate makefile for make, and use compiler to detect source file dependencies.

 this tool set contains two tools,

 1. autocompile

-it goes through current directory to looking for .c and .cpp files, generate dependencies according to g++ -M output, and output makefile to stdout.
+it goes through current directory to looking for .c and .cpp files, generate dependencies according to g++ -MM output, and output makefile to stdout.

 autocompile looks for .autocompile from $HOMEPATH/.autocompile and ./.autocompile as configuration